-- All procedure bearings are shown.
+- 1 All procedure bearings are shown.
 Bold text is used to emphasize the Final Approach Course.
-Arrowheads are added as needed to indicate direction of flight. - Bearings are placed either above, below, or inset in the track. - Both inbound and outbound bearings are depicted for procedure holding/racetrack patterns. - 4 All altitudes depicted in the profile view are MINIMUM altitudes unless specifically labeled otherwise.
-All altitudes are above mean sea level in feet (AMSL). - 5 Maximum altitudes: may be abbreviated "MAX". - 6 Mandatory altitudes: abbreviations are not used. - 7 Recommended altitudes: abbreviations are not used. - 8- Bold text is used to emphasize the procedure altitude at the FAF or the GS intercept altitude at the FAP/FAF.
+Arrowheads are added as needed to indicate direction of flight. - Bearings are placed either above, below, or inset in the track. - 3 Both inbound and outbound bearings are depicted for procedure holding/racetrack patterns. - 4 All altitudes depicted in the profile view are MINIMUM altitudes unless specifically labeled otherwise.
+All altitudes are above mean sea level in feet (AMSL). - 5 Maximum altitudes: may be abbreviated "MAX". - 6 Mandatory altitudes: abbreviations are not used. - 7 Recommended altitudes: abbreviations are not used. - 8 Bold text is used to emphasize the procedure altitude at the FAF or the GS intercept altitude at the FAP/FAF.
 This is also the altitude shown in the Briefing Strip. - 9 The type of navaid is indicated.
 Identifying Morse code is shown for all markers.
-When known, glide slope crossing altitudes are included. - 10 The Navaid ident or name is included where confusion may occur.
-Crossing altitudes associated with a vertical descent angle are included when applicable, may be labeled for clarity. - 11 All fix names are shown along with any DME formations.
+When known, glide slope crossing altitudes are included. - 10 The navaid ident or name is included where confusion may occur.
+The crossing altitude of the Vertical Descent Angle (VDA) is included whenever applicable. - 11 All fix names are shown along with any DME formations.
 The ident of the source DME is included when multiple DME sources are charted. - 12 Stand-alone DME fixes are depicted similar to named waypoints.